Supporting ākonga with disruptive, impulse control and conduct disorders: for teacher aides

 Why this course?

-Teacher aides often work directly with ākonga who display highly disruptive or challenging behaviours.
-This course builds your knowledge and capability to respond effectively and positively.
-Through a blend of theory and real-world strategies, you'll learn how to create safe, inclusive environments that support learning, wellbeing, and respectful behaviour.
+Teacher aides often work with ākonga who show disruptive or challenging behaviours.
+This course builds your knowledge and confidence to respond in ways that are both effective and positive.

 What to expect